All Episodes

 For me, it doesn't bother me at all.

-Um, that's my my personal view.
+That's my personal view.

-But but they're not giving them the option.
+But they're not giving them the option.

-So here you have your daughter who wants to serve people, and my s all three of my sisters at some point became nurses, and they all left it.
+And all three of my sisters at some point became nurses and they all left it.

-But just as a point, They made it.
+But just as a point, they made it.

 And here she has a dream to do that.